 Whether you call it the Holidays, like my Jewish friends, Ken and Natashia or Christmas or something else, it is a special time of year.
 There is the hustle and bustle of the season, the gifts. and the dining table laden with festive food.
 What better time to gather with friends or family to watch […]

 manage the holiday season, ideas to celebrate, Valentines, Mother’s Day, Easter, Summer, Thanksgiving, Christmas, Hanuka, New Year’s Day

-What is your intention for handling the January trend to make resolutions?
-Have you ever given up, felt guilty and given yourself 10 nasty thought lashes about making resolutions and not keeping them?
+What is your intention for handling the January trend to make New Year’s resolutions?
+Have you ever given up, felt guilty and given yourself 10 nasty thought lashes for breaking those New Year’s resolutions?
 I have!
-You might have vowed to lose weight, eat healthy, exercise more or act more confidently.
-[Read more…]
+You might have vowed to lose weight, eat healthily, exercise more, learn a second language, learn to play an […]

 How about downsizing this Christmas?
 For some people, this upcoming season is filled with oughts, shoulds, musts, and have to’s.
 After gift shopping, wrapping, card writing, holiday baking, home decorating – inside and outside, bringing home the tree, party hosting and preparation of the turkey feast, many folks are financially, physically and mentally depleted.
 Indeed, […]

 Take the cookie roll out of the fridge and cut into slices.
 Is that stress relieving or what?

 In 2015 I organized a national Canadian Mother’s Day writing contest called WOW MOM: Honoring Resilient Mothers.
 Contestants wrote a tribute to a mom.
 Five objective readers decided the top winners who were given prizes worth over one thousand dollars.
 The top eight entries are below.
 I hope these tributes inspire you to write a […]